margotgrush/margotgrush.github.io/index.md

 ![Me_Paris](https://user-images.githubusercontent.com/89254397/170114042-7f9c4514-8d97-4925-9c5f-c3762a4ea7ef.jpg)

-# About
+# About me

+Since April 2024, I am a Research Associate for Bayesian Statistics and Causal Inference at [School of Public Health, Imperial College London](https://www.imperial.ac.uk/school-public-health), working with [Dr. Verena Zuber](https://www.imperial.ac.uk/people/v.zuber).

-I have just completed my PhD at the Vienna University of Economics and Business under the supervision of Sylvia Frühwirth-Schnatter and Alfred Stiassny.
-My dissertation topic is "Bayesian methods for unsupervised data analysis in application to data sets exhibiting non-Gaussianity".
-I am also a quantitative analyst at Erste Group, responsible for macroeconometric modeling.
-My CV can be found here: [CV](CV.pdf)
+In 2023, I obtained my PhD at the Vienna University of Economics and Business under the supervision of [Sylvia Frühwirth-Schnatter](https://www.wu.ac.at/en/statmath/faculty-staff/faculty/sfruehwirthschnatter) and [Alfred Stiassny].
+My dissertation title is "Bayesian methods for unsupervised data analysis in application to data sets exhibiting non-Gaussianity".
+Prior to that, I worked for several years at [Erste Group](https://www.erstegroup.com/en/home) as a Quantitative Analyst.
+My detailed CV can be found here: [CV](CV.pdf)

+About me
+Hello!
+I am Francesca Panero, Assistant Professor at the Department of Statistics of the London School of Economics.
+I am also affiliate of the Data Science Institute (LSE) and the Grantham Research Institute on Climate Change and the Environment (LSE).

+In 2022 I obtained a PhD in Statistics from the University of Oxford.
+Before the PhD, I spent quite some time (BSc and MSc) at the Department of Mathematics of the University of Turin and at Collegio Carlo Alberto.

 ## Research Interests
 - Bayesian nonparametrics